 Inclusive schools, according to the Inclusive Schools NetworkTM, are built on a strong philosophical belief that all children can learn and be successful within a shared school environment.
 Culturally responsive educational strategies, differentiated instruction and positive behavioral supports are just a few of the bedrock practices employed in successful inclusive schools.
 Inclusive education should be a universal commitment and a core value to ensure equitable access and success for students and adults.

-Special Olympics Unified Champion Schools promotes social inclusion in schools to ensure special education and general education students are equitably engaged.
-Teachers and students are encouraged to collaborate and create supportive classrooms, activities and opportunities.
+Special Olympics Project UNIFY promotes social inclusion in schools to ensure special education and general education students are equitably engaged and teachers and students collaborate to create supportive classrooms, activities and opportunities.

 Three Broad Components of Inclusive Practices